 In Designing the New American University, Crow and coauthor William B. Dabars—a historian whose research focus is the American research university—examine the emergence of this set of institutions and the imperative for the new model, the tenets of which may be adapted by colleges and universities, both public and private.
 Through institutional innovation, say Crow and Dabars, universities are apt to realize unique and differentiated identities, which maximize their potential to generate the ideas, products, and processes that impact quality of life, standard of living, and national economic competitiveness.
 Designing the New American University will ignite a national discussion about the future evolution of the American research university.

 Michael M. Crow has served as the president of Arizona State University since 2002.
 He was formerly executive vice provost at Columbia University and a professor of science and technology policy.
-William B. Dabars is a senior research fellow in the Office of the President and a research professor in the School of Historical, Philosophical, and Religious Studies at Arizona State University.
+William B. Dabars is senior director of research for the New American University in the Office of the President and an associate research professor in the School for the Future of Innovation in Society at Arizona State University.

 "Crow and Dabars offer a close analysis of the history and values that spawned our world-renowned research facilities and present a fresh model characterized by a pragmatic research structure and transdisciplinary organization...
 The authors present a dense and extensively investigated explanation of the strengths and limitations of our contemporary higher education environment and the possibilities of a new model."

 "An engaging and readable justification for and account of the New American University project...
 Crow is unlikely to disappear from view for quite some time."

 "Crow and Dabars are right to want new public universities to replace the Harvard standard.
 Their book is worth reading just for that discussion."